Seiberg-Witten Geometry of Four-Dimensional $\mathcal N=2$ Quiver Gauge Theories: The Seiberg--Witten curves in some detail

 \subsection{Reduction to the spin chain}

-The simplest example of the Class I theory of the $A$ type is, of course, the $A_1$ theory.
+The simplest example of the class I theory of the $A$ type is, of course, the $A_1$ theory.
 This is the celebrated $N_{f}= 2N_c$ theory, with ${\bw}_{1} = N_{f}$, ${\bv}_{1} = N_{c} = N$, in our notation.
 Let ${\qe} = {\qe}_{1}$ and let $T(x) = T_{1,0}^{-1} T_{1}(x)$ denote the monic degree $N$ polynomial.

-The reduced curve \eqref{eq:ptox} assumes a very simple form:
+The reduced curve \eqref{eq:ptox} assumes a very simple form

-It is not difficult to recognize in this formula the quasiclassical limit of Baxter's $T-Q$ equation \cite {Baxter:1985} for the $XXX$ $sl_2$ spin chain.
-In fact, it was observed already in \cite{Gorsky:1996hs, Gorsky:1996qp} that the Seiberg-Witten curve of the ${\CalN}=2$ supersymmetric QCD can be interpreted using the integrable spin chain, albeit in a somewhat different fashion.
-Note that a possible lift of $[g(x)]$ to $C {\bG} = GL(2, {\BC})$ in this case is given by the diagonal matrix:
+It is not difficult to recognize in this formula the quasiclassical limit of Baxter's $T$-$Q$ equation~\cite {Baxter:1985} for the XXX $\mathfrak{sl}_2$ spin chain.
+In fact, it was observed already in~\cite{Gorsky:1996qp,Gorsky:1996hs} that the Seiberg--Witten curve of the ${\CalN}=2$ supersymmetric QCD can be interpreted using the integrable spin chain, albeit in a somewhat different fashion.
+Note that a possible lift of $[g(x)]$ to $C {\bG} = {\rm GL}(2, {\BC})$ in this case is given by the diagonal matrix

 where $t$ solves \eqref{eq:redaone}.
 However this choice of $g(x)$ is not continuous in $x$.
 As we cross the cuts $I_{1, {\ba}}$ the matrix $g(x)$ will have its diagonal entries exchanged.
-We can conjugate $g(x) \to h^{-1} (x) g(x) h(x)$ into a form, e.g.
+We can conjugate $g(x) \to h^{-1} (x) g(x) h(x)$ into a form, e.g.,

 whose entries are polynomials.
-This is a particular case of a general statement \cite{Steinberg:1965}, lifting a family of conjugacy classes in $\Gq$ to $\Gq$ itself (slightly adapted for the conformal extension $C\bG$).
+This is a particular case of a general statement~\cite{Steinberg:1965}, lifting a~family of conjugacy classes in $\Gq$ to $\Gq$ itself (slightly adapted for the conformal extension~${\rm C}\bG $).
 The lift \eqref{eq:lift1} does not depend on the split ${\bq}(x)$ into the product of ${\bq}^{\pm}$ factors.

-There is yet another lift of $[g(x)]$ to $C\bG$, which does depend on the factorization, and makes closer contact with spin chains.
+There is yet another lift of $[g(x)]$ to ${\rm C}\bG $, which does depend on the factorization, and makes closer contact with spin chains.
 We shall discuss it in the section devoted to the study of the phase spaces of the integrable systems corresponding to our gauge theories.